YELLOW SPRINGS COMMUNITY FOUNDATION

 - Statement of mission or charter of the organization

 - The proposal should be no more than five (5) pages of text (not including the cover page).
-The proposal should state, succinctly, the job descriptions of the fellows, how the jobs benefit the student, and how the jobs benefit the community.
+The proposal should state, succinctly, the job descriptions of the fellows, how the jobs benefit the student, how the jobs benefit the community, and who will supervise the student.

 - Evaluation criteria (of equal importance):